 Key considerations include:

 - Application Process: Preparing for a thorough credit search by the mortgage lender is essential.
 This affects your credit score and the interest rates offered.
-Make sure your financial records are accurate and up-to-date to streamline approval.
+Ensure your financial records are accurate and up-to-date to streamline approval.

 - Long-term Financial Impact: Consider how the monthly repayments will fit into your budget over the long term, not just the immediate savings or costs—factor in the potential for rate changes and their impact on your financial stability moving forward.